 As appropriate, additional activities were monitored that reflect the daily routines of the individuals, including studying and working at the computer.
 The exception to this format is the Kyoto2 dataset.
-In this case we recruited 20 undergraduate participants to perform the same set of five activities in the Kyoto testbed, which are:
+In this case, we recruited 20 undergraduate participants to perform the same set of five activities in the Kyoto testbed, which are as follows:

-- Make a phone call to obtain a recipe
+- make a phone call to obtain a recipe,

-- Wash hands
+- wash hands,

-- Cook following recipe
+- cook following recipe,

-- Eat and take medicine
+- eat and take medicine,

-- Clean dishes
+- clean dishes.

 The first testbed, referred to as Kyoto and shown in Figure 1, is a two-bedroom apartment located on the Washington State University campus.
-The Kyoto apartment is equipped with motion sensors positioned on the ceiling 1 meter apart throughout the space (the filled circles in Figures 2 through 5 represent the locations of motion sensors in the space).
+The Kyoto apartment is equipped with motion sensors positioned on the ceiling 1 m apart throughout the space (the filled circles in Figures 2-5 represent the locations of motion sensors in the space).
 In addition, we have installed sensors to provide ambient temperature readings, and custom-built analog sensors to provide readings for hot water, cold water, and stove burner use.
 Voice over IP captures phone usage, contact switch sensors monitor the open/closed status of doors and cabinets, and pressure sensors monitor usage of key items such as the medicine container, cooking tools, and telephone.